Peripheral Angiography

 What should I watch for?

 A small bruise at the puncture site is common.
 If you start bleeding from the puncture site, lie flat and press firmly on that spot.
-Then, ask someone to call the doctor who performed your peripheral angiogram.
+Then, ask someone to call the doctor who performed the procedure.

 Call your health care team if: